-Gleaming with fifties elegance, you can sink into these duck-egg blue banquettes seven days a week – which, in Paris, is a true bonus.
+Gleaming with 1950s elegance, you can sink into these duck-egg blue banquettes seven days a week – which, in Paris, is a true bonus.
 This high-end bistro is reasonably priced, with Wahid Sahed (ex-Bristol) in the driving seat during the week and Antonin Mandel (of Shangri-La and Ze Kitchen Galerie fame) taking the reins at the weekend.
-Accompany strong, generous dishes with picks from Guillaume Maugain’s wine list (who was formerly at Verre Volé) – preferably on the huge terrace.
-Al fresco dining par excellence.
+Accompany generous, punchy dishes with picks from Guillaume Maugain’s wine list (he was formerly at Verre Volé), preferably on the huge terrace.

 What should I order?
 The to-die-for sausage and mash.

 Come for the super-friendly service and leave with a belly filled with love.
 The wine list is written with as much care and passion as the menu, putting the spotlight on small producers and natural wines.
-Les Arlots is enough to make you fall head over heels.
+You’ll be coming back to Les Arlots again and again.

 Who’s it for?
-Those who love French cooking, with a penchant for Japanese flavours.
+Those who love French cooking (and don’t mind Japanese flavours either).

 What should I order?
-Iberian confit pork with spices, homemade mashed potatoes and rocket.
+Iberian confit pork with mashed potato and rocket.

 When should I go?
-For the unbeatable lunchtime menu – €16 for a mise en bouche, the dish of the day, coffee and sweets.
+For the unbeatable lunchtime menu – €16 for a small starter, the dish of the day, coffee and a sweet treat.

 What should I order?
-The couscous special, with a range of different meats.
-Big up the merguez and the leg of lamb steeped in saffron mustard.
-Semolina is hand-rolled and super fine, accompanied by a mélange of vegetables: potatoes, carrots, turnip and courgettes.
+The couscous special with a range of different meats.
+The semolina is hand-rolled and super-fine, accompanied by a mélange of vegetables: potatoes, carrots, turnip and courgettes.

-We love the Arabian nights décor, cocktails (think curacao, fig liqueur, orange juice and mint cocktail), and the superb selection of natural wines.
-Plus the tagines, of course – which Yves Camdeborde says are the best in the city.
+We love the Arabian Nights décor, cocktails (one’s a compelling concoction of curaçao, fig liqueur, orange juice and mint), and a superb selection of natural wines.
+Plus the tagines, of course, which Yves Camdeborde says are the best in the city.

 Who’s it for?
-A veggie-organic-vegan palate, but also anyone most likely to say “vegetarian dishes are the worst”.
+Vegetarians and vegans, but also anyone most likely to say ‘vegetarian dishes are the worst’.

 What should I order?
-A Thai lentil dahl wih watercress and alfafa sprouts, with a bowl of asparagus, carrots, peppers and tomatoes.
+A Thai lentil dahl with watercress and alfafa sprouts, with a bowl of asparagus, carrots, peppers and tomatoes.

 Who’s it for?
 Anyone who swears by PNY.